naybyal/naybyal/README.md

   <h4>Final Year CSE Student | Software Developer</h4>
 </div>

 Hey there!
-I'm Nabiel – an indiehacker and a solopreneur, who loves building apps that are not only functional but also efficient and scalable.
+I'm Nabiel – an **indiehacker** and a **solopreneur**, who loves building apps that are not only functional but also efficient and scalable.
 Whether it's diving into low-level system programming, building clean APIs, or optimizing performance, I enjoy every bit of the challenge.
 Nothing beats the thrill of seeing a well-crafted solution work seamlessly in the real world!

 ## Tech Stack
 <img src="https://github.com/devicons/devicon/blob/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/c/c-original.svg" title="C" alt="C" width="40" height="40"/>&nbsp;